Trip planned in response to overtures passed at 2016 General Assembly

 by Kathy Melvin | Presbyterian News Service

-LOUISVILLE — A Presbyterian Church (U.S.A.) peace delegation will travel to South Korea in November in response to Overture 12–01 and Committee Referral 12–13, which focus on the reunification of the Korean Peninsula and the need to build upon the increasing momentum toward peace.
+LOUISVILLE — A Presbyterian Church (U.S.A.) peace delegation will travel to South Korea in November in response to Overture 12–01 and Commissioner Resolution 12–13, which focus on the reunification of the Korean Peninsula and the need to build upon the increasing momentum toward peace.
 They were adopted at General Assembly 222 (2016) in Portland.

 Leading the delegation is the Rev. J. Herbert Nelson, II, Stated Clerk of the General Assembly.
 He is joined by the Rev. Jose Luis Casal, director of Presbyterian World Mission, the Rev. Robina Winbush, assistant stated clerk and director of the Office of General Assembly’s (OGA) ecumenical relations and the Rev. Mienda Uriarte, coordinator of World Mission’s Asia-Pacific office.
 The Rev. Ed Arnold and The Rev. Ed Kang, members of Cayuga-Syracuse Presbytery, originators of the overture, will also attend, as well as several Office of the General Assembly and Presbyterian Mission Agency representatives.